Vonage/vonage-python-code-snippets/README.md

 ## Setup

-These code samples are meant to be used for [https://developer.nexmo.com/](https://developer.nexmo.com/), and are structured in such a way as to be used for internal testing.
+These code samples are meant to be used for [https://developer.vonage.com/](https://developer.vonage.com/), and are structured in such a way as to be used for internal testing.
 Developers are free to use these code snippets as a reference, but these may require changes to be worked into your specific application.
-We recommend checking out the [Nexmo Developer Website](https://developer.nexmo.com/), which displays these code snippets in a more copy/paste fashion.
+We recommend checking out the [Vonage Developer Website](https://developer.vonage.com/), which displays these code snippets in a more copy/paste fashion.

-To use the examples, you will first need a [Nexmo account][sign-up].
+To use the examples, you will first need a [Vonage account][sign-up].
 Then rename the `example.env` file to `.env` and set the values as required.

 For some of the examples you will need to [buy a number][buy-number].